-Minster vets are very proud to be the only veterinary practice in York to offer laparoscopic ‘keyhole’ surgery for your pets.
+Minster vets are very proud to be able to offer laparoscopic ‘keyhole’ surgery for your pets.

-Laparoscopic surgery is the preferred technique in human medicine, and now we can perform laparoscopic surgery on your pets too.
-Laparoscopic surgery is performed through very small incisions in the skin, using a camera and long surgical instruments.
-It is reported to be 60% less painful than traditional surgery, and there is less risk of post-operative wound breakdown or infection.
-Your pet will recover from their surgery and resume normal activity levels within a few days rather than a week as is usually the case with traditional surgery!
+Laparoscopic surgery is the preferred technique in human medicine because it is minimally invasive and results in smaller wounds.
+It is performed through very small incisions in the skin, using a camera and long surgical instruments.
+It is reported to be 60% less painful than traditional surgery, and there is a lower risk of post-operative wound breakdown or infection.
+Your pet will recover from their surgery and resume normal activity levels sooner than would otherwise be expected with traditional surgery.

-Laparoscopic surgery is extremely useful for working dogs and energetic dogs who are difficult to keep rested.
-Only certain abdominal surgeries can be carried out laparoscopically, with bitch spays being the most popular.
+Laparoscopic surgery is extremely useful for working dogs, large dogs and energetic dogs who are difficult to keep rested.
+Only certain abdominal surgeries can be carried out laparoscopically:

 What happens in a laparoscopic bitch spay?